Objective-Corporation/3sixty-deployment/README.md

 and spin up 3sixty in your machine.

 ## Prerequisites
 Please ensure that you got Docker in you machine.
 It is tested in Docker 26.1.
+Also, your github user needs permission to download the container.
+Please contact 3sixty team to get necessary permission.

 ## How to run 3sixty
 Clone the project to your machine.
 You should already be aware of the 3sixty version to use.